marioy47/wordpress-custom-directory/help/PLUGIN_HELP.md

 ## Adding Search

-The main idea behind the _Wordpress Custom Directory_ is to have a way to display a list or directory of items on a page and that **it can be searchable** in a easily manner.
+The main idea behind the _Wordpress Custom Directory_ is to have a way to display a list or directory of items on a page and that **it can be searchable** in a simple manner.

-But since the plugin doesn't know by which fields the user is going to search, it's our job to specify them.
+But since the plugin doesn't know by which fields the user is going to search, it's our job to specify those fields.

 So in this section you have to add the HTML corresponding to an HTML for where **the form fields names match the items fields names**.